MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-sell-products.md

     You leave the **No.** field empty in the following cases:

     * If the line is for a comment.
 Write the comment in the **Description** field.
-    * If the line is for a nonstock item.
-Choose the **Select Nonstock Items** action.
-For more information, see [Work With Nonstock Items](inventory-how-work-nonstock-items.md).
+    * If the line is for a catalogue item.
+Choose the **Select Catalogue Items** action.
+For more information, see [Work With Catalogue Items](inventory-how-work-nonstock-items.md).

 19. In the **Quantity** field, enter how many units of the product, charge, or transaction that the line will record for the customer.